 Standard weight packages - Packages or containers that contain a predetermined amount of product and have identical net weight declarations, e.g., the full net weight statement is preprinted on labeling, such as, Net Wt.
-12 oz.

-Random weight packages - Packages or containers that contain a varying amount of product and will not have identical net weight declarations, e.g., each package is weighed and the specific net weight is written into a printed open net weight statement, such as, Net Wt.
+8 oz.
+Random weight packages - Packages or containers that contain a varying amount of product and will not have identical net weight declarations, e.g., each package is weighed, and the specific net weight is written into a printed open net weight statement, such as, Net Wt.

 LBS, another example is when a scale generates an individual price/weight sticker to apply to the package.
+Note: the unit of measure for random weight packages may be in pounds (lb.) even when the weight of the package is less than one pound, §317.2(h)(5).